• Skip to primary navigation

 Health and Safety Policy statement

-The chief inspector may direct certain employers to prepare a written policy concerning the protection of the health and safety of his employees at work.
+The chief inspector may direct certain employers to prepare a list of health and safety regulations in the workplace, which is a written policy concerning the protection of the health and safety of their employees at work.
 This policy must:

 Duties of employers to provide a safe working environment

 The employer must evaluate all work, activities, and systems of work that could present potential risks for and to the company’s employees.
 This section also directs employers to provide and establish precautionary measures and systems to prevent workplace injuries.
-This section also mentions “supervision”.
-The appointed Health and Safety Supervisor carries out the role of supervision, as well as representing the employer and management at Health and Safety Committee meetings and in an overall Health and Safety capacity.
+It also mentions “supervision”.

 Inform employees

-An important point to make in this Occupational Health and Safety act summary is that employers are responsible for ensuring that all employees clearly understand the potential risks and hazards present in the workplace.
+An important point to make is that the purpose of this Occupational Health and Safety act summary is to show that employers are responsible for ensuring that all employees clearly understand the potential risks and hazards present in the workplace.
 OHS act communication is critical and health and safety must be communicated to all employees.
 This can be achieved through toolbox talks, communication notice boards, newsletters, and the company intranet.

 Report incidents